Raman-kr1/WebGIS-Assignment/README.md

-# Indian States WebGIS Dashboard
+# Build an interactive map to visualize Indian State Data
 An interactive WebGIS dashboard to visualize Indian state boundaries using GeoJSON and TailwindCSS.

 🔗 Live Repository: github.com/Raman-kr1/WebGIS-Assignment